-Distribution: Occurring chiefly east of the Cascades crest in Washington; Mt Adams south to southern California, east to Colorado and Wyoming.
+Distribution: Occurring chiefly east of the Cascades crest in central Washington; north-central Washington to southern California, east to Colorado and Arizona.

-Habitat: Open, moist to rather dry places, from the valleys and foothills to moderate or occasionally higher elevations in the mountains.
+Habitat: Open, moist to rather dry places, from the valleys and foothills to middle elevations in the mountains.

 Conservation Status: Sensitive in Washington (WANHP)

 Slender annual, often much branched, the stem 3-10 cm. tall; herbage finely glandular-puberulent.

 Leaves opposite, small and rather numerous, linear to narrowly oblong, mostly sessile and entire, 1- to 3-nerved from the base, up to 2 cm. long.